 Europe as a whole is a destination that is actually very child-friendly.
-Depending on which part of Europe and season you want to travel in, there are millions of parents who pick Europe as an ideal destination for kid-friendly travel.
+Depending on which part of Europe and the season you want to travel in, there are millions of parents who pick Europe as an ideal destination for kid-friendly travel.

-Getting there was really easy by train and there were so many things to do inside which even adults would find amazing such as Sweden’s largest children’s bookstore and a ride called the story train which takes you on a physical ride through Sweden’s most popular fairy tales, especially by Astrid Lindgren.
+Getting there was really easy by train and there were so many things to do inside that even adults would find amazing such as Sweden’s largest children’s bookstore and a ride called the story train which takes you on a physical ride through Sweden’s most popular fairy tales, especially by Astrid Lindgren.

-The proof for this place’s popularity and credibility as one of the best for traveling with a baby is the number of baby strollers placed there.
+The proof of this place’s popularity and credibility as one of the best for traveling with a baby is the number of baby strollers placed there.
 I saw several parked outside the museum.
 So it is literally one of Stockholm’s most visited attractions.

 Apart from Europe, Singapore is another destination which is extremely child-friendly.
 I went there before we had our daughter, but I can safely say that any mother could easily backpack to Singapore with their kid in a blink.

-That country has catered to tourism so beautifully that children would enjoy theme parks, zoos and night safaris and what not!
+That country has catered to tourism so beautifully that children would enjoy theme parks, zoos and night safaris and whatnot!
 Apart from the country itself, the Changi airport itself is like a backpacking traveller’s haven.
 It has one of the most expansive areas in terms of airport sizes with three terminals that you can access easily through the Skytrain.